envicutor/drafts/flow.rst

   - Every n seconds

-    - For each Submission object in SubmissionStore with lease not null and status not "ran"
+    - For each Submission object in SubmissionStore with lease not null and status not "FINISHED"

       - If lease - now's timestamp > threshold